medyagh/gopogh/README.md

 ## Features:
 - foldable test results.
-- open each subt test restul in a new window
+- open each subtest result in a new window.
 - sort test by passed/failed/skipped.
-- sort test by execution duraiton.
+- sort test by execution duration.
 - search in each test result separately.
 - summary table
-- gennerate json summary
+- generate json summary

 ## Give it a try